Who we are

 SRI4Women is a project being run by the International Network for Sustainable Production Intensification in the Rural Environment cic (INSPIRE cic)

-INSPIRE’s board is made up of four international development and communications specialists:
+INSPIRE’s board is made up of three international development and communications specialists:

 Sue has a background in TV and videomaking, which includes over 12 years in producing videos about international development.
 She has a BA in languages and an MA in visual journalism.
 Sue oversees the day-to-day running of INSPIRE and the SRI4Women project.